Home Is a kitchen covered by contents insurance?

 Is contents insurance mandatory?

-Contents insurance is not compulsory, but it is highly recommended.
-It is important to know the exact value of your possessions.
-Often your possessions are worth more than you think.
-What if you had to buy everything again in case of fire or another unforeseen event?
-You can probably imagine that this would be a major expense.
-To help you determine the value of your household contents, you can use the household contents value meter.
+Contents insurance is not mandatory, but it is highly recommended.
+It is important to know the correct value of your contents.
+This is because often your contents are worth more than you think.
+What if you had to buy everything again in the event of a fire or other unforeseen event?
+As you can probably imagine, this is a major expense.
+As an aid to determining the value of your household contents, you can use the household contents value meter.

-Before taking out home contents insurance, it is wise to make a good comparison.
-Insurers can exclude certain matters from coverage.
-For example, damage caused intentionally or by gross negligence.
+Before purchasing contents insurance, it is wise to compare carefully .
+Insurers may exclude certain things from coverage.
+These may include damage caused by intentional/grievous fault.
 Other causes of damage may also be excluded.
 This can be found in the terms and conditions and any clauses of the insurance policy.
 Exclusions may affect the amount of the premium offered.

 We are here Monday to Friday from 08:00 to 18:00.